 The MA by research is intended to advance candidates’ critical engagement with the theory and practices of migration and displacement.
 The Masters by Research is intended for advanced students with prior social-science research experience and a background in migration studies.
 Evaluation is based solely on the successful completion of a research report of around 50 000 words.
-Limited fellowship opportunities are offered to exceptional students from other countries in Africa, while South African students are encouraged to apply for support from the University, the School of Social Sciences, and the National Research Foundation.

 The PhD in Migration and Displacement is suitable for those who intend to have a career in research either inside or outside the academy.
 The degree generally requires no coursework.
 Successful applicants for the degree must have a strong undergraduate degree and Masters qualification; a substantive background in a migration-related field; and a demonstrated ability to conduct methodologically sound, independent research (academic or otherwise).
 Strong students who do not meet all of these qualifications may be admitted on the condition that they register for a research methods course and/or the core course of the MA by coursework, or complete a Masters degree through the programme.
-Full-time students have two years – and part-time students four years – to complete the degree.
+Full-time students have three years – and part-time students four years – to complete the degree.

-Masters Courses offered by ACMS
+Honors and Masters Courses offered by ACMS

-Please note that ACMS students are encouraged to explore the many other courses offered offered in the second semester throughout the School of Social Sciences and elsewhere in the University.
+Please note that ACMS students are encouraged to explore the many other courses offered in the second semester throughout the School of Social Sciences and elsewhere in the University.
 A copy of the annual Graduate Centre Handbook can be obtained from the Humanities Graduate Centre.

 The following are provisional descriptions intended to provide students with a general overview of the units/courses on offer.
 Students are encouraged to contact the course co-ordinators directly for further information and to click on the names of each course below for links to detailed descriptions.

-Unit presenters: Prof Loren Landau and Dr Jean Pierre Misago
+Unit presenters: Dr Jean Pierre Misago

 Human migration and displacement affect societies around the world.
 Nowhere are the impacts more visible than in Africa, where movements of people in search of profit, protection and passage continue to shape the continent’s political, economic and social configurations.
 Beyond mobility’s practical and political importance in an era of globalization and urbanization, this course builds on migration’s analytical utility.
 As an empirical phenomenon and heuristic, people’s movements may be simultaneously destabilizing and empowering: they challenge not only the organization of socio-economic and political structures, but our presumptions about them.
 Course material focuses primarily on African experiences, but draws from, questions, and problematizes core concepts and broader debates within the social sciences.